bryanherger/vertica-parallel-export/README.md

 Or simply "make install" and look at the README.txt for the original directions.

-Some tests (using a 123M row table, run on 3-node cluster on AWS with EBS storage for local exports):
-(TL;DR local export slowest, ParallelExport faster, EXPORT TO PARQUET fastest)
+Some tests using a 123M row table, run on 3-node cluster on AWS with EBS storage for local exports (TL;DR local export slowest, ParallelExport faster, EXPORT TO PARQUET fastest):
 ```
 dbadmin=> select version();
 Vertica Analytic Database v10.1.0-2